Mr-Smyth/sunwhere/testing.md

   1. Passed the functions through JSHint, to check for errors.
      * No errors detected.
-     * A Warning was returned "***Functions declared within loops referencing an outer scoped variable may lead to confusing semantics. (selection)***" - After researching this warning on stack overflow, i found that using let and const gets around this problem, and as they are all declared and used within the scope of the function, there wont be a problem.
+     * A Warning was returned "***Functions declared within loops referencing an outer scoped variable may lead to confusing semantics. (selection)***" - After researching this warning on stack overflow, I found that using let and const gets around this problem, and as they are all declared and used within the scope of the function, there won't be a problem.
   2. Made a selection multiple times and logged result to console:
       * The results always matched the selection
-  3. Logged the result in another html page to make sure information was being correctly retrieved from local storage.
+  3. Logged the result in another HTML page to make sure information was being correctly retrieved from local storage.
      * The results always showed as expected.
   4. Refreshed page multiple times to see if any errors occurred.
      * No errors detected.